 (A) Utility-Specific Collaboratives.
 Each electric utility and its stakeholders shall form a utility-specific advisory collaborative for input on the design, implementation, and review of demand-side programs as well as input on the preparation of market potential studies.
 This collaborative process may take place simultaneously with the collaborative process related to demand-side programs for 4 CSR 240-22.
 Collaborative meetings are encouraged to occur at least once each calendar quarter.

 (B) State-Wide Collaboratives.

+1.Electric utilities and their stakeholders shall form a state-wide advisory collaborative to:

+A. Create a statewide technical resource manual that includes values for deemed savings;

+B. Create a statewide market potential study;

-Electric utilities and their stakeholders shall form a state-wide advisory collaborative to: 1) reata technical resource manual that includes values for deemed savings, 2) provide the opportunity for the sharing, among utilities and other stakeholders, of lessons learned from demand-side program planning and implementation, and 3) create a forum for discussing statewide policy issues.
-Collaborative meetings are encouraged to occur at least once each calendar year.
-Staff shall provide notice of the statewide collaborative meetings and interested persons may attend such meetings.
+C. provide the opportunity for the sharing, among utilities and other stakeholders, of lessons learned from demand-side program planning and implementation, and Should have more frequent review, annually?
+(DOE)

+D. create a forum for discussing statewide policy issues.

+2. Within sixty (60) days of the effective date of this rule, commission staff shall file, with the commission, a charter for the statewide advisory collaborative.

+3. Collaborative meetings shall occur at least semi-annually.
+Additional meetings or conference calls will be scheduled as needed and approved by a majority of the voting members of the collaborative.
+Staff shall schedule the meetings, provide notice of the meetings and any interested persons may attend such meetings.
+Set an actual meeting date for statewide collaborative (OPC)

 (9) Variances.
 Upon request and for good cause shown, the commission may grant a variance from any provision of this rule.

-(10) Rule review.
-The commission shall complete a review of the effectiveness of this rule no later than four (4) years after the effective date and may, if it deems necessary, initiate rulemaking proceedings to revise this rule.

 AUTHORITY: sections 393.1075.11 and 393.1075.15, RSMo Supp.
 2010.* Original rule filed Oct.
 4, 2010, effective May 30, 2011.